 The most common way that these investigations are initiated is following a referral by the Garda Síochána.

-51 referrals were received over the course of 2016, of which 12 related to fatalities (13 deaths in total).
-55 such investigations were closed during 2014, over half of which were able to be closed quite quickly, after initial independent examination showed no evidence of misbehaviour or criminality by a garda.
+40 referrals were received over the course of 2019, of which 16 related to fatalities.
+Of these, six fatalities related to road traffic incidents.
+32 such investigations were closed during 2019.
+A percentage of these cases were able to be closed quite quickly, after initial independent examination showed no evidence of misbehaviour or criminality by a garda.
 In the remaining cases, full investigations were undertaken.

 |Type of investigation and outcome||Cases|